 Now if you’re looking to exercise to burn off some calories and fat, it’s important not to overdo it.
 Whilst becoming healthier and exercising more is something that we should all try to do, it’s important not to overdo it.
-The World Health Organization recommends that one does at least 150 minutes of moderate-intensity aerobic physical activity throughout the week or do at least 75 minutes of vigorous-intensity aerobic physical activity throughout the week.
-They also state that one can equivalent combination of moderate- and vigorous-intensity activity.
-That said, it’s important not to exceed these numbers and you may end up jeopardizing your health.
+The World Health Organization recommends that one does at least 150 minutes of moderate-intensity aerobic physical activity throughout the week or does at least 75 minutes of vigorous-intensity aerobic physical activity throughout the week (1).
+They also state that one can do an equivalent combination of moderate- and vigorous-intensity activity.
+That said, it’s important not to exceed these numbers, and you may end up jeopardizing your health.

 The science behind burning calories

 According to the American College of Sports Medicine (ACSM), the amount of calories one burn comes down to the metabolic equivalent.
 This is essentially the amount of energy that physical activity needs to complete.
 The more intense the activity is, the more oxygen the body needs to complete it which then means a high-calorie burn.
 What’s more, the more intense an activity, the more calories one will burn once that activity concludes (1).

 Additionally, contributing factors that affect the actual number of calories burned include body weight, body fat percentage, age, level of fitness, as well as genetics.
 As these factors vary from person to person, it can also be impossible to determine exactly which workout will help to burn the most calories in a person.
 That said, the below-mentioned workouts will definitely give you a high-calorie burn.

 If you’re on a time constraint, but you’re also looking to burn some calories, then HIIT exercises are definitely the way to go.